openfaas/faas/ADOPTERS.md

 * [GMO Internet](https://www.gmo.jp/en/)

+* [HM Planning Inspectorate](http://www.planninginspectorate.gov.uk) - HM Planning Inspectorate is the UK Government body responsible for dealing with planning appeals, national infrastructure planning applications, examinations of local plans and other specialist casework in England and Wales.
+OpenFaaS eased the communication between the new planning appeals website and the monolithic back-office application and allowed easy retries in the event of network failure.

 * [Iconscout](https://iconscout.com) - e-commerce site for stock photography and icons.
 OpenFaaS is used to resize images and to bundle assets for customers.

 * [Ingrooves](https://ingrooves.com) - Ingrooves is a global music distribution, tech & marketing company, and OpenFaaS is a key component in its finance system for report generation, event publishing, and data ingestion.